psenough/teach_yourself_demoscene_in_14_days/README.md

 The graphician is often also responsible for the overall design of the demo.
 Including concept, scene composition, transitions, etc.

-Most graphicians are proficient with Photoshop and illustrator, or their free / open source clones.
+Most graphicians are proficient with Adobe Photoshop and Illustrator, or their (possibly free) alternatives.

 By the end of day 3 you should know what tools to use if you want to do graphics for a demo or for a graphics compo entry.
 So just try a few of them out, check some tutorials, learn the application shortcuts and try to master the most interesting tool you could find.